 When to Plant Strawberries?
 The Complete Guide

-Strawberries are a delicious addition to any garden, offering the reward of juicy, sweet fruits.
-This guide will show you when and how to plant, care for, and harvest strawberries for the tastiest results.
+Strawberries are a delicious addition to any garden and offer the reward of juicy, sweet fruits.
+This guide will show you when and how best to plant, care for, and harvest strawberries for the tastiest results.

 When to plant strawberries?

-Strawberries can be planted at different times of the year, depending on the type of plant and your preference:
+You can plant strawberries at different times of the year, depending on the type of plant and your preference:

-• Chilled Plants (March-June): These plants have been stored at cold temperatures and can be planted from March through June, with a harvest about ten weeks later.
+- Chilled Plants (March-June): These plants have been stored at low temperatures and can be planted from March through June, with a harvest about ten weeks later.

 How much space between plantings and why?

-When planting strawberries it is important to leave enough space for healthy growth and optimal fruit production:
+When planting strawberries, it is important to allow sufficient space for healthy growth and optimal fruit production:

-• Spacing between plants: Keep a distance of 25 to 35 cm between the plants.
+- Distance between plants: Maintain a distance of 25 to 35 cm between the plants.

 These distances ensure that the plants receive sufficient light and air, which prevents diseases and improves the quality of the fruits.